InspectorIncognito/visualization/README.md

 Also you need to generate a secret key for the django app, for that get a key (http://www.miniwebtool.com/django-secret-key-generator/) and write in visualization/visualization/keys/secret_key.txt

-You need to add the public-key from the server that will send the data.
+You need to add the public-key from the server that will send you the data.

 Finally you can run the server